-A sweet and savory dessert, this dish blends two old-fashioned favorites into one Pumpkin Mincemeat Pie.
-Revive a classic, with this sweet & savory pie baked in a golden, flaky crust.
+A sweet and savory dessert, this dish blends two old-fashioned favorites into one- the Pumpkin Mincemeat Pie.
+Revive a classic, with this classic hybrid dessert baked in a golden, flaky pie crust.

 Well this week has been chock full of deliciousness.
 Today will be no different, but sadly our PumpkinWeek journey for 2018 is coming to a close.

 Nothing would be more fitting though than a hearty pie- one of the best ways to enjoy pumpkin & an essential Fall dessert.